davionyang/ChatGPT-Next-Web/README.md

 > [简体中文 > 如何保持代码更新](./README_CN.md#保持更新)

 If you have deployed your own project with just one click following the steps above, you may encounter the issue of "Updates Available" constantly showing up.
-This is because Vercel will create a new project for you by default instead of forking this project, resulting in the inability to detect updates correctly.
+This is because Vercel creates a new project for you by default instead of forking this project, which prevents it from detecting updates correctly.

 We recommend that you follow the steps below to re-deploy:

-- Delete the original repository;
+1. Delete the original repository
-- Use the fork button in the upper right corner of the page to fork this project;
+2. Use the fork button in the upper right corner of the page to fork this project
-- Choose and deploy in Vercel again, [please see the detailed tutorial](./docs/vercel-cn.md).
+3. Choose and deploy in Vercel again ([see the detailed tutorial](./docs/vercel-cn.md))

 ### Enable Automatic Updates

-> If you encounter a failure of Upstream Sync execution, please manually sync fork once.
+> If you encounter a failure of Upstream Sync execution, please manually sync your fork once.

-After forking the project, due to the limitations imposed by GitHub, you need to manually enable Workflows and Upstream Sync Action on the Actions page of the forked project.
+After forking the project, due to GitHub's limitations, you need to manually enable Workflows and Upstream Sync Action on the Actions page of your forked project.
 Once enabled, automatic updates will be scheduled every hour:

 ![Automatic Updates](./docs/images/enable-actions.jpg)